+What are some extraordinary examples of personal injury settlements?
 Personal injury settlements, like other legal settlements, are often confidential.
 The plaintiff may often agree not to discuss the settlement in public in exchange for a certain sum.
 But other settlements—most notably the multi-state tobacco and asbestos settlements—can be transparent, giving the public a glimpse behind the curtain of some high-stakes personal injury litigation.

-Below, we’ll explore five of the most extraordinary public personal injury settlements.
+We’ll explore five of the most extraordinary public personal injury settlements.

 The Tobacco Master Settlement Agreement